maggar/adx_hacs/readme.md

 Once the custom repository is added, restart Home Assistant.

-Then, in the Settings/Integrations, click +Add Integration (lower right) and search for Azure Data Explorer.  (note you may need to press CTRL-F5 to refresh your browser before the integration shows up).3f8f9bd6-878d-4891-bf97-8e5b660c2858
+Then, in the Settings/Devices & Services/Integrations, click the '+Add Integration' button (lower right) and search for Azure Data Explorer.  (note you may need to press CTRL-F5 to refresh your browser before the integration shows up).

+You will be prompted with a configuration pane.
+In order to fill out the values, you will need to follow the steps below to create an Azure Data Explorer Cluster, create a Service Principal (AppId) via the Azure portal, and create some tables and set the appropriate permissions and ingestion policies.

 Alternatively you can copy the custom_components/azure_data_explorer folder manually to your Home Assistant configuration folder.